sun-hailong/LAMDA-PILOT/README.md

 - [2024-03]🌟 Check out our [latest work](https://arxiv.org/abs/2403.12030) on pre-trained model-based class-incremental learning (**CVPR 2024**)!
 - [2023-12]🌟 Add RanPAC.
 - [2023-09]🌟 Initial version of PILOT is released.
-- [2023-05]🌟 Check out our recent work about [class-incremental learning with vision-language models](https://arxiv.org/abs/2305.19270)!
 - [2023-01]🌟 As team members are committed to other projects and in light of the intense demands of code reviews, **we will prioritize reviewing algorithms that have explicitly cited and implemented methods from our toolbox paper in their publications.** Please read the [PR policy](resources/PR_policy.md) before submitting your code.

 ## 🌟 Methods Reproduced